RazaKhanGit/keeper-webapp/README.md

 # keeper-webapp
-just a noting app for daily purposes used django framework with sqlite
+just a noting app for daily purposes, used django framework with sqlite